SwissblockTech/Portager/README.md

 ## Project Status

 Portage is under active development.
-The core reconciliation loop, image copy engine, digest-based skip logic, per-image status reporting, and Kubernetes event emission are implemented and tested.
-Scheduling, cloud-native authentication (ECR/GCR), and platform filtering are in progress.
+The core reconciliation loop, image copy engine, digest-based skip logic, per-image status reporting, Kubernetes event emission, and cron-based scheduling are implemented and tested.
+Cloud-native authentication (ECR/GCR) and platform filtering are in progress.

 This project is not yet packaged for production deployment.
 See the [development phases](#development-phases) below for current progress.